oven-sh/bun/packages/bun-macro-relay/README.md

 ## Usage

-With one tweak to your project's `package.json`, `react-relay` works automatically with Bun.
+With one tweak to your project's `package.json`, `react-relay` works automatically with bun.

 Add this to your `package.json`: